saichler/l8srlz/README.md

 - Improved type handling and enum support
 - Optimized buffer management for better performance
 - Added comprehensive test coverage for new features
+- Added proper licensing and copyright headers to all source files

 ## 🗺️ Roadmap